mtaank-github/SURP_Project/SPIDER/galaxy_region/README.md

 This directory looks at the small Galaxy region that is present in the SPIDER picture.
 This has been identified as the Galaxy IC 2574, part of the M 81 group of galaxies.
-This is an interesting feature on the SPIDER picture and requires some further analysis.
+This is an interesting feature on the SPIDER and requires some further analysis.